Responsible Use of Computing and Network Service and Facilities

 2. In turn, our community is entitled to, and can expect, responsible behavior from those charged with managing and maintaining the computing and communications systems.

 2a.
-Library and Information Services (LIS) will respect the privacy and confidentiality of users' files and messages.
-LIS will not look at private information, unless authorized by an individual to perform work on his or her behalf or in the event of extraordinary circumstances.
+Information Technology Services (ITS) will respect the privacy and confidentiality of users' files and messages.
+ITS will not look at private information, unless authorized by an individual to perform work on his or her behalf or in the event of extraordinary circumstances.
 (See Privacy and Security of Files, Data and Communications policy statement for further details.)

 We all must recognize that our actions as network-linked computer users have consequences.
 Users whose activities or malfunctioning equipment undermine the performance of common resources may be disconnected from the network or denied access to central systems until the problem is corrected.
 Irresponsible or unethical activities may result in penalties or the loss of privileges.
 Additionally, deliberate abuse or activities in violation of the rules and regulations of the College may result in penalties consistent with the judicial procedures and policies of the College.
 Users should be aware that activities that may seem benign to them (like sharing pirated music recordings) or harmless pranks (like gaining unauthorized access to remote computers) are increasingly being aggressively prosecuted and litigated by the wronged parties.